 March 27th - May Reopen With Limited Access

 Volcán Poás will be under close watch for three more days as scientists try to figure out if activity since Friday is an indication of a much larger eruption yet to come.
 Officials also said they wanted to plan ways of protecting visitors to the Parque Nacional Volcán Poás when it is finally opened.
 They are talking about letting spectators enter in small, closely controlled groups and restricting access to some areas.

 The volcano crater gave out two more eruptions Monday, bringing the total near 15 since midday Friday.
 So far all of the eruptions have been confined inside the volcano crater.
 The crater gives off hot gases.
 Nearly 300,000 tourists visit the volcano and its crater overlook each year.

 March 28th - May Reopen?

 Volcán Poás blew what we believe to be a cloud of steam and ash around 6pm as dusk settled.
-A couple of photos of that event are at right taken from Pura Vida.
+We got a couple of good photos from the Pura Vida Hotel of what looked like the ejection.

 March 31st - Still Closed

 Park officials are trying to open the park for small groups of 50 starting April 1st.
 Park access will be limited but plans are to allow access to the main rim.
 Botos lake and some of the walkways will remain closed.